areasflavio/ubuntu-dev-setup/README.md

 # Linux Workstation Setup

-This configs were made based on [Luke Morales's setup](https://github.com/lukemorales/ubuntu-dev-setup)
+This configs were made based on day to day dev use.

 ## Getting Started